 What We Like About Metallor Tuning Pegs

-These pegs are super easy to install, especially if you get the perfect size for your guitar.
+These ones are super easy to install, especially if you get the perfect size for your guitar.
 The peg handles are also really sturdy, so tuning your guitar doesn’t take half as long to perfect.
 If you have measured your keyholes correctly, the size you choose will fit well.

 What We Don’t Like About Metallor Tuning Pegs